MarkPereverzov/Memberly/README.md

 2. Verify configuration files
 3. Test with `/force_stats` command
 4. Check database integrity
-3. Проверьте статус аккаунтов через `/admin`
+3. Check account status via `/admin`

-## 📄 Лицензия
+## 📄 License

-Этот проект предназначен для образовательных целей. Убедитесь, что ваше использование соответствует условиям использования Telegram.
+This project is intended for educational purposes.
+Make sure your usage complies with Telegram's Terms of Service.